Chart Color Schemes

 Glenelg features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Glenelg's dwelling structures, as per the latest Census, consisted of 15.8% houses and 84.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Glenelg's dwelling structure, as per the latest Census, consisted of 15.8% houses and 84.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
 Home ownership in Glenelg stood at 39.6%, with mortgaged dwellings at 15.3% and rented ones at 45.1%.
 The median monthly mortgage repayment was $1,733, higher than Adelaide metro's average of $1,562.
 Median weekly rent in Glenelg was $350, compared to Adelaide metro's $320.
 Nationally, Glenelg's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing